YannosK/Generic_Red_Black_Tree_Library/README.md

 ### ```rbt_delete```
 This function is used to delete a node inside an existing red-black tree.
 The tree must have already been created using ```rbt_create``` and its ```handler``` should be known by the user, in order to be inputed as an argument.
 The user must also insert as an argument a pointer to the node they wish to delete.
 This is achived by running the ```rbt_nodefind``` function and using its return value as a second argument of ```rbt_delete```.
 Alternatively they can call ```rbt_nodefind``` by adding it as an argument directly.
 Pointers to functions that operated on node's keys must also be isnerted as arguments of ```rbt_delete```.
 These functions operate on key structures to compare them and destroy them, and they are provided by the key-type libraries (```IntegerKeys.h``` and ```StringKeys.h```).
 <br>
 The function has different return values to inform the user of the execution outcome.
 It informs wether the operation concluded with a succesful deletion.
-There is a specific case (return value 5) where it informs that the root of the tree was deleted, because some users might like to run ```rbt_destroy``` directly after that.
+There is a specific case (return value 5) where it informs that the only node of the tree was deleted, because some users might like to run ```rbt_destroy``` directly after that.
 If the deletion did not conclude it informs the user of the possible errors, that are: the node they wish to delete does not exist, the tree is empty, some memory allocation failed _(esoterically in ```RedBlackTree.c``` some auxiliary memory allocations are performed, but before the function returns their memory is dealocated)_, or there are broken data types inside the structure.
 The latter is highly unlikely but the user must terminate the program in that case.
 If it terminates with a successful deletion that means that both the strucure of the node and the structure of the key of the node are deleted, and their memory in the heap is dealocated.

 ### ```rbt_print```
 This function is used to print a specific tree.
 The tree must have been created using the ```rbt_create``` function and its ```handler``` should be known by the user, in order to be inserted as an argument.
 A ```keyprinter``` pointer to a function must also be provided as an argument.
 This function is provided by the key-type libraries (```IntegerKeys.h``` and ```StringKeys.h```).
 The function prints the tree in the terminal, or it returns 1 to inform the user that the inserted tree was empty.